Relationship breakdown (Divorce and Separation)

 There is now a mandatory wait of 20 weeks between issuing an application for divorce, and being able to apply for a conditional order.
 Once a conditional order is made, one cannot apply for a final order unless a minimum gap of at least 6 weeks has gone by, but often the divorce is not finalised until finances have been settled and a Consent Order made.

 Do we have to go to Court?

-If the divorce and financial arrangements are agreed, then there is no need for you to have to attend Court, although the case will be processed through the Court by way of a paperwork exercise.
-These days over 98% of divorces are dealt with this way.
+If the divorce and financial arrangements are agreed, then there is no need for you to have to attend Court, although the case will be processed through the Court by way of an online exercise.
+Most divorces are dealt with this way.
 The financial arrangements, if not agreed, will necessitate you attending Court on various occasions.
 Please see our pages on Financial Remedies and Financial Applications for more information

 Do I have grounds for Divorce?

 Please see our webpage on Divorce for a brief overview.